jiayi-ma/LPM/README.md

 ## Codes for Locality Preserving Matching

 - LPM is able to identify false matches from 1,000 putative correspondences in only a few milliseconds.
+- There is also a Python implementation at: https://github.com/jiayi-ma/LPM_Python.

 ### Please refer to our following papers for algorithm details: